danieledurante/ProbitSUN/genes_tutorial.md

 Direct sampling from the unified skew-normal posterior
 ------------------
-This subsection implements the **i.i.d. sampler from the unified skew-normal posterior** which relies on the novel results in [Durante (2018). *Conjugate Bayes for probit regression via unified skew-normals*](https://arxiv.org/abs/1802.09565).
+This subsection implements the **i.i.d. sampler from the unified skew-normal posterior** which relies on the novel results in [Durante (2019). *Conjugate Bayes for probit regression via unified skew-normal distributions*](https://arxiv.org/abs/1802.09565).
 This scheme is described in detail in Section 2.4 of the paper.
 A pseudo-code is also provided in `Algorithm 1`.

 To implement this routine, **let us re-start a new** `R` **session** and **set the working directory where** `gene_data.RData` **is placed**.
 Once this has been done, load the file `gene_data.RData` along with useful `R` packages, and set the model dimensions (`p`,`n`) together with the desired number `N_sampl` of i.i.d. samples.